topmiljm/which-beatle-said-it/README.md

 # Which Beatle Said It? 🎸

-A full-stack trivia game where players guess which member of The Beatles said famous quotes.
+A full-stack trivia game where players guess which member of The Beatles said iconic quotes.

 Built with **React**, **Node.js**, **Express**, and **SQLite**.

+---

+## 🌐 Deployment Note

+⚠️ The backend is hosted on Render (free tier).
+The first request may take a few seconds due to cold starts.

 ---